zdravkov/kendo-docs/api/wrappers/jsp/grid/editable.md

     <kendo:grid-editable confirmDelete="confirmDelete">
     </kendo:grid-editable>

-### confirmation `java.lang.Object`
+### confirmation `boolean`

-If set to true the grid will display a confirmation dialog when the user clicks the "destroy" command button.Can be set to a string which will be used as the confirmation text.
+If set to true the grid will display a confirmation dialog when the user clicks the "destroy" command button.Can be set to a string which will be used as the confirmation text.Can be set to a function which will be called, passing the model instance, to return the confirmation text.

 #### Example
     <kendo:grid-editable confirmation="confirmation">